JudgeGroovyman/JudgeGroovyman.github.io/Politics.md

-the religion of climate change any president who obstructs the college or attacks judges or the court system where there is no evidence to supports their contentions undermines the publics trust and confidence in teh judicial process.  - butterfield NC he took an oath to defend the country againsta ll enemies foreign and domestic, but when he saw this happenning he did nto call the national guard. great speech abou thard work of the real grievances in america mr canon from california - ro khanna healing requires accoutability if we pursue this then from this day forward impeachment will always be a political process where he goes in history you go in history unless today you make a stand our oaths are worthless without accoutability - rep from hawaii
+the religion of climate change any president who obstructs the college or attacks judges or the court system where there is no evidence to supports their contentions undermines the publics trust and confidence in teh judicial process.  - butterfield NC he took an oath to defend the country againsta ll enemies foreign and domestic, but when he saw this happenning he did nto call the national guard. great speech abou thard work of the real grievances in america mr canon from california - ro khanna #gobackto healing requires accoutability he said "there are good people on both sides" after a tragedy he did not condemn or denounce.  he called them patriots and said they were special and he loves them but he did not denounce them or condemn them except for when he said to be peaceful and then.
+1 week later he broke with his message of anger divisiveness and hatred and delivered a single clear message, with no contrition, and no responsibility taken, and no comment on his clearest messgae that the election was stolen which is the real driving force behind the riots.
+6 ddays later he said that everything he did was fine.
+The message given not too long after the riot he was hours later saying he didnt believe it. if we pursue this then from this day forward impeachment will always be a political process where he goes in history you go in history unless today you make a stand our oaths are worthless without accoutability - rep from hawaii